YR72dpi/SecuredWhisker/README.md

 ## To improve it

-- create groups
+- Create groups
 - 2FA
-- react-native front
+- React-native front
+- Gateway if necessary